 1. Help people understand if specific sexual difficulties have mostly a psychological or physical cause.
-Certified sex therapists put a plan together for addressing both components.
+Certified sex therapists put a plan together to address both components.

-3. Teach specific behavioral interventions for different sexual difficulties (for example, with erectile dysfunction, painful sex, etc).
+3. Teach specific behavioral interventions for different sexual difficulties (for example, with erectile dysfunction, painful sex, delayed orgasm, etc).

 4. Provide sex education to minimize misconceptions about sex, allowing people to have realistic expectations and less arguments when they engage intimately.

-6. Help people learn to think of themselves as sexual people and learn to think of their partners as sexual people.
-This can be more difficult due to illness, couples being more friends, or from ingrained thoughts around sexuality from religion, society, family.
+6. Help people learn to think of themselves as sexual people and learn to think of their partners as sexual.
+This can be more difficult for some due to illness.
+Other times couples relate more as friends, or people have ingrained thoughts around sexuality from religion, society or family.

-7. Help people work on body image and self image along with other areas that relate to the feeling desired and desirable.
+7. Help people work on body image and self image along with other areas that relate to feeling desirable.
 Many people go outside their relationships to feel that someone other than their partner desires them.
-This seems like more powerful proof of their worth.
+This seems like more powerful when it is someone from the outside, demonstrating that they have worth.

 8. Help those who have Out of Control Sexual Behaviors.
-People often do this to feel and know they are desirable and to feel they have worth and value.
-Not only can this cause problems with their partners, it can cost them their own integrity.
+People often do this for many reasons, but sometimes to feel and know they are desirable and to feel they have worth and value.

 10. Help facilitate effective communication around intimacy to minimize arguments between partners.